 Reduces labor costs: Human labor can be expensive.
 Automated customer service can help with that.
 For instance, for every second shaved off average handle times, chatbots can save call centers up to $1 million in annual costs.

 Round-the-clock availability: Unlike humans, automated technology doesn’t need to sleep and is available to field customer queries at all hours of the day, seven days a week.
 Customers no longer need to wait for answers (or wait as long), enabling them to have an improved experience.
+In turn, companies can improve key metrics — such as Average Response Time to support tickets — and reduce their dependency on hiring more customer service agents to meet customer needs across time zones.

 The cons of customer service automation